Kukunin/lightum-ng/README.md

 Lightum-ng is the fork of [lightum](https://github.com/poliva/lightum) porject.

-Lightum-ng is a daemon to control the keyboard brightness and screen backlight on computer based on several inputs: light sensors, webcam or part of day.
+Lightum-ng is a daemon to control the keyboard and screen backlight, screen temperature on computer based on several inputs: light sensors, webcam or position of the sun.

 Original lightum project is aimed only on Macbook notebooks, has only several backends and has hard to extend architecture (IMHO).
 It works fine on the Macbook with Gnome or KDE environments.
+You can use it now.

-Lightum-ng is aimed to support more computers, more sensors and backends.
+Lightum-ng is aimed to support more platforms, operation systems, sensors and backends.
 It will have the easy to extend architecture, written on C++ with minimum dependencies (Only plugins will have some specific dependencies.
 You will able to compile it with various set of plugins).

 Features
 -------------------
-Project will be able to autocontrol the
+Daemon will be able to autocontrol the

 - screen backlight
 - keyboard brightness